Who is the world's youngest judge?

 The Governing Law

-Under Massachusetts law, that statement appears inconsistent with the legal authority of a Justice of the Peace.
-The authority to hear criminal complaints under Massachusetts General Laws, Chapter 218, Section 35A is vested in district court justices, associate justices, special justices, and clerk-magistrates.
-A Justice of the Peace is not among them.
+Under Massachusetts law, that statement does not match the legal powers of the office.
+The power to hear criminal complaints under Massachusetts General Laws, Chapter 218, Section 35A belongs to district court justices, associate justices, special justices, and clerk-magistrates.
+A Justice of the Peace is not on that list.

-Accordingly, the office he held did not include legal authority to hear criminal complaints.
-Guinness World Records repeated that statement in its published profile, apparently without reconciling it with the governing law.
-That is significant because the legal powers of the office are central to whether the record holder met Guinness's own definition of a judge.
+So the office he held gave him no legal power to hear criminal complaints.
+Guinness repeated his statement in its published profile without checking it against the law.
+That matters, because the legal powers of the office decide whether the record holder met Guinness’s own definition of a judge.

-Since the record and the feature profile were published, several Massachusetts residents have contacted me to point out that a Justice of the Peace in their state carries no judicial authority.
-Their observations prompted me to examine the issue more closely and to write this article.
+After the record and the profile were published, several Massachusetts residents contacted me.
+They pointed out that a Justice of the Peace in their state has no judicial power.
+Their messages led me to study the issue closely and to write this article.

 V. Guinness World Records' Own Definition

-When I appealed to Guinness World Records, the organization declined to change the record.
-Its response, however, revealed a significant inconsistency.
+I appealed to Guinness World Records.
+The organization declined to change the record.
+But its response revealed a serious inconsistency.

 Guinness wrote: